-- 1.1 Key Issue for Decision - 1.1.1 To consider the Council's carbon footprint for 2010/11 and the new way in which this is calculated and reported. - 1.2 Recommendation of the Assistant Director of Regeneration and Cultural Services - 1.2.1 That the Cabinet Member notes the reported figures for $CO_2e$ emissions from the Council's operations during 2010/11 which indicate an 8.58% increase from 2009/10. - 1.2.2 That the Cabinet Member notes the reasons behind the increase in emissions seen. - 1.2.3 That the Cabinet Member approves and supports the publishing of the attached 'Greenhouse Gas Emissions from Local Authority Owned Estate and Operations' report, which outlines the greenhouse gas emissions from Maidstone Borough Council for 2009/10 and 2010/11, and conforms to the format requested by the Department of Energy and Climate Change. - 1.3 Reasons for Recommendation represented, and the requests made by DECC with respect to reporting and publishing of relevant information.
+- 1. That the reported figures for CO_2e emissions from the Council's operations during 2010/11 which indicate an 8.58% increase from 2009/10 be noted. - 2.
+That the reasons behind the increase in emissions seen be noted. - 3.
+That the publishing of the 'Greenhouse Gas Emissions from Local Authority Owned Estate and Operations' report set out at Appendix C of the report of the Assistant Director of Regeneration and Cultural Services, which outlines the greenhouse gas emissions from Maidstone Borough Council for 2009/10 and 2010/11, and conforms to the format requested by the Department of Energy and Climate Change be agreed.

+Reasons for Decision